kserve/kserve/docs/samples/README.md

 ### Deploy InferenceService with Explainer and Outlier/Drift Detector
 Model explainability answers the question: "Why did my model make this prediction" for a given instance.
-KFServing integrates with [Alibi Explainer](https://github.com/SeldonIO/alibi) which implements a black-box algorithm by generating a lot of similar looking intances for a given instance and send out to the model server to produce an explanation.
+KFServing integrates with [Alibi Explainer](https://github.com/SeldonIO/alibi) which implements a black-box algorithm by generating a lot of similar looking instances for a given instance and sends out to the model server to produce an explanation.
 Also in order to trust and reliably act on model predictions, it is crucial to monitor the distribution of the incoming requests via various different type of detectors.
 [Alibi Detect](https://github.com/SeldonIO/alibi-detect) checks when the distribution of incoming requests is diverging from a reference distribution such as that of the training data.